On Friday 24th July 2009, Chloe won the Norwich North by-election with a majority of 7,348.

 Campaigning in Norwich North

-Chloe is proud to have been Norwich North's new MP since last July's by-election.
+Chloe is proud to have been Norwich North's new MP since the 2009 by-election.
 As a new MP, she brought enthusiasm and energy to the role and has the ideas and commitment to carry on serving you.
 She has spoken out in Westminster on matters including transport, business, education, social care and support for Territorial Army troops.
 She works tirelessly for local people at home and is pushing for better roads and rail, decent local services and much more.

 Chloe's key campaign pledges are to: